 Now available at Amazon UK

-About the author: Ioan Ratiu was born in Bucharest, Romania, which at the time was behind the “Iron Curtain” that separated Eastern Europe’s Soviet-controlled socialist countries from Western Europe.
+About the author: Ioan Ratiu is an independent historian and researcher.
+He was born in Bucharest, Romania, which at the time was behind the “Iron Curtain” that separated Eastern Europe’s Soviet-controlled socialist countries from Western Europe.

 Like many other Eastern Europeans, he emigrated with his family to the West, yet remained critical of the system in his country of birth.
 Inspired by his mother, a former judge and pro-democracy campaigner, he soon joined the rising wave of protest against Romania’s socialist dictatorship.